The main eligibility requirements for a reverse mortgage are relatively few. You must:

 How is “primary residence” defined?

-To qualify for a reverse mortgage, borrowers must spend the majority of their time at their principal residence, a period defined as longer than six months a year.
-You can still use a reverse mortgage to help purchase a vacation or second residence, as you can use your reverse mortgage funds almost any way you wish, but approval for the reverse mortgage funds would be based on owning and continuing to occupy the home as your primary residence.
+To be eligible for a reverse mortgage, borrowers must spend the majority of their time at their principal residence, a period defined as longer than six months a year.
+You can still use a reverse mortgage to help purchase a vacation or second residence, as you can use your reverse mortgage funds almost any way you wish, but potential eligibility for the reverse mortgage funds would be based on owning and continuing to occupy the home as your primary residence.

 Acceptable rental situations